awsdocs/aws-data-exchange-user-guide/doc_source/jobs.md

 1. The Amazon S3 object key defaults to the key pattern `{Revision.CreatedAt}/{Asset.Name}`\.

    For more information about key patterns, see [Key patterns when exporting revisions](#revision-export-keypatterns)\.

+   To verify that the prerequisites for S3 bucket policy permissions are met, an object with the naming format `_ADX-TEST-ACCOUNTID#` is added to the S3 bucket\.

 ### Key patterns when exporting revisions<a name="revision-export-keypatterns"></a>